OctopusDeploy/blog/blog/2018-08/kubernetes.md

 The default lifecycle in Octopus assumes that all environments will be deployed to, one after the other.
 This is not the case for us.
 We have two distinct lifecycles: Development -> Production, and Admin as a standalone environment where utility scripts are run.

 To model the progression from Development to Production, we'll create a lifecycle called Application.
-It will contain two phases, the first being deployments to the Development environment, and the second being deployments to the Production environment.
+It will contain two phases, the first for deployments to the Development environment, and the second for deployments to the Production environment.

 ![Application Lifecycle](kubernetes-application-lifecycle.png)

 To model the scripts run against the Kubernetes cluster, we'll create a lifecycle called Admin.
-It will contain a single phase being deployments to the Admin environment.
+It will contain a single phase for deployments to the Admin environment.

 ![Admin Lifecycle](kubernetes-admin-lifecycle.png)